-9 Asked about the pond dredging/beach erosion control project (\$95,000 in the current budget), Director plan to meet with the State the following Wednesday.
-Asked about the original proposal of \$61,000, Director Casparius commented on the previous discussion of demolition of three cabins, and was
+Asked about the pond dredging/beach erosion control project (\$95,000 in the current budget), Director Casparius stated he and Dawn Tuomala, Deputy Director/Town Engineer/ Public Works Department, plan to meet with the State the following Wednesday.
+Asked about the original proposal of \$61,000, Director Casparius commented on the previous discussion of demolition of three cabins, and was informed that will be addressed in the current year's budget.